ulfbou/Dx.Domain/README.md

 The kernel is intentionally small and frozen; evolution happens in analyzers, generators, and adapters that push correctness pressure toward the edges.

+### Value Types and Factories

+Value types in the kernel may expose static factory methods for safe, efficient construction — including randomness or time capture — provided the resulting value remains immutable and semantically atomic.

+This protects random ID generation, time capture, and optimized memory usage without opening the door to builders or mutability.

 ---

 ## Philosophy